SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 we note Nielson's high level view of the balance sheets and T-accounts, does not mention the class system.

+### Is there really a "borrower"

+Tell me if this is too pedantic.
+On Nielson's explanations of balance sheets, we see a "lender" a bank" and "borrower".
+The credit  borrowed is recorded on each entities balance sheet.
+What's wrong here?

+It is a macroeconomic perspective, I think.
+Th banking system as a whole needs to be referenced in a macro analysis.
+When the "borrower" takes the credit it almost instantly (transactions delays permitting) becomes a liability of the baking system
+--- a deposit.

+This deposit "came form nowhere" --- which is flowery rhetoric for the fact the bank just created it on a  balance sheet, nothing was printed by government, no gold supply was raided, no tax payer was shafted.
+It is the endogenous money story.
+The loan created the deposit.

+There really is no "borrower" in the commonsense meaning of the word, since *nothing was borrowed**.
+What happened is that a credit--debt set of records was created.

+It is a relationship between three parties, not two.
+A customer of the bank (buyer) the bank, and a seller of goods (also a customer of some bank, usually, absent drug lords etc).

+1. Customer (a buyer) got credit (they can spend = asset, but have to repay = liability).
+2. Bank got a promise to repay (bank asset), but also a deposit (the seller of goods banked the payment).
+3. Seller got rid of assets (real assets) and gained credit (the deposit).

+Those are six balance sheet entries, minimum (the central bank has not get got involved in our story, but are in the background adding two more balance sheet entries regarding movements of reserves at the end of a settlement period).
+It is as Randall Wray and now Steve Keen would recognize, not just quadruple entry book-keeping, but octuple.

 ### Beware the Ideals --- capitalism is not capitalism